coodoo/xstate-examples/README.md

 - In short, `Service` and `Actor` are basically the same thing but used differently, rule of thumb:

-	- Statically invoke services (you have to write the service invocation in machine statemenet in advance)
+	- Statically invoke services (you have to write all services in machine statemenet in advance)
-	- Dynamically spawn actors (you can spawn new actors in all events whenever needed)
+	- Dynamically spawn actors (you can spawn new actors from any events whenever needed)

 ## Notes